Fredro Starr: Early life

-Fred Lee Scruggs Jr. was born in Kings County Hospital Center on April 18, 1971.
+Fred Lee Scruggs Jr. was born in Kings County Hospital Center on April 18, 1971 in East Flatbush, Brooklyn, New York City.
 He grew up in Flatbush, Brooklyn.
 In 1984, at the age of 13, he moved with his brother David Scruggs to South Jamaica, Queens.
 Between 1984 and 1988, Fredro Starr studied at John Adams High School (Queens).
 Other students at John Adams High School included Marlon Fletcher (also known as Big DS), Tyrone Taylor (Suave, Sonny Seeza), Mr. Cheeks, and Freaky Tah.
 Fredro first met Suave at the battle in Ajax Park in Jamaica (now called "Dr. Charles R. Drew Park").

 Music career

 1984–1988: Career beginnings

 Fred started out doing breakdancing after watching the movie "Beat Street" (1984), he was known by the name Magic.

-In late 1985 Fredro Starr decided to become a street poet after watching the movie "Krush Groove" (1985).
+In late 1985, Fredro Starr decided to become a street poet after watching the movie "Krush Groove" (1985).
 He was inspired by the style of LL Cool J.

-For the first time, Fredro picked up a microphone in 1986 on the basketball court in the Baisley Park in Queens where he rhymed with his friends Cocheeks (also known as Mr. Cheeks), Freaky Tah, Dot-a-Rock, Spank G and Panama P.I. (also known as Big Prince) over live mixes by GrandMasta Vic and CutMasta JT.
-In this place were usually held jams, and often there were shoot-outs, but this did not stop anyone.
+Starr credits an instance in 1986 on the Baisley Park, Queens, basketball court as the first time he rapped with his friends over live mixes by GrandMasta Vic and CutMasta JT.
+He has stated that he was joined by Cocheeks (also known as Mr. Cheeks), Freaky Tah, Dot-a-Rock, Spank G and Panama P.I. (also known as Big Prince).In this place were usually held jams, and often there were shoot-outs, but this did not stop anyone.
 Fredro was then known as Kool Fredro.
 In an interview with Brian Coleman, Fredro Starr remembers:

-In 1986, Fred started working at "Nu Tribe Barbershop" on Jamaica Avenue in Queens.
+The same year, Fred started working at "Nu Tribe Barbershop" on Jamaica Avenue in Queens.
 His younger cousin Kirk Jones (also known as Sticky Fingaz) joined him as a barber three years later after moving from Brooklyn to Queens.
 At "Nu Tribe Barbershop" Fred had to cut local drug dealers from Supreme Team (gang), as well as celebrities such as Kool G Rap, Rakim, Big Daddy Kane and others.
 In this barbershop Fred and Kirk made money until they heard on the radio their song "Throw Ya Gunz" in November 1992.

 At the same time Fredro along with his cousin Kirk Jones, then known as Trop, visited the nightclubs of New York.
 The guys wore green dreadlocks and dressed in Dr. Martens boots.
 In an interview with Unkut, hip hop artist B-1 described his friendship with Fredro and Sticky: